 Cash Position.
-For the year ended December 31, 2014, our balance of cash, cash equivalents and investments totaled \$101.3 million, reflecting a decrease of \$11.2 million from the prior year, primarily reflecting our net loss of \$66.2 million, less \$14.2 million non-cash expenses for stock compensation expense and depreciation.
-During 2014, we also raised \$38.0 million through the sale of common stock under our "at-the-market" offering.
+Cash, cash equivalents and investments, excluding restricted cash, at December 31, 2015 totaled \$82.3 million, compared to \$101.3 million at December 31, 2014.
+During 2015, we also received \$29.1 million, net, through the sale of common stock under our "at-the-market" offering.
 We plan to raise additional capital in the future.
 To the extent we raise additional funds through the issuance of equity, such issuance will result in dilution to our stockholders.
-Our cash position is dependent on our revenue, including timing of contractual revenue as well as any additional funds raised.
+Our cash position is dependent on our revenue, including timing of the receipt of cash related to contractual revenue as well as any additional funds raised.